 Toi Whītiki - Arts and Culture Strategic Action Plan

-The Toi Whītiki - Arts and Culture Strategic Action plan's (PDF 9.30MB) overall goal is to enable arts and culture to be integrated into our everyday lives, and create a culturally rich and creative Auckland.
+The Toi Whītiki - Auckland's Arts and Culture Strategic Action plan's overall goal is to enable arts and culture to be integrated into our everyday lives, and create a culturally rich and creative Auckland.
 One of its six goals is to build a flourishing creative economy.
-It is a ten-year plan for the region, delivered by Auckland Council in partnership with the creative sector.
+It is a 10-year plan for the region, delivered by Auckland Council in partnership with the creative sector.

 Sport and Recreation Strategic Action Plan